Summary

 Extend

-Students will work in groups of 2-4 students, and create an easel-sized poster that has the following information:
+Divide students into groups of 2–4 students.
+Inform the students they will create a poster that has the following information:

 name of each reaction type